AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ## Add response headers

-Mesh owners can use `responseConfig` to add response headers to their mesh. `responseConfig` must contain a `headers` field that contains your headers as key value pairs.
+Mesh owners can use the `responseConfig.headers` object to add response headers.
+Define each header as a key value pair.

 ``` json
     {